danielchg/encryption-at-rest-blog/README.md

 * **LUKS**

 Linux Unified Key Setup (LUKS), is a disk encryption specification that implements a standard on-disk format to store encryption keys.
 It was originally intended for Linux, but is also used by different operating systems.
-LUKS allow to perform block device encryption.
+LUKS allows performing block device encryption.
 LUKS2 is currently the default format in RHEL and RHCOS..

-Mounting an encrypted volume requires decrypting it first, using a passphrase.
+Mounting an encrypted volume requires decrypting it first using a passphrase.
 An automated process to decrypt a LUKS volume, using a PIN stored in a TPM2 chip, is described in the Policy Based Decryption section.

 There are different ways to use LUKS  in conjunction with Linux Volume Manager (LVM).
 In this article we will focus on the use of LVM on LUKS, by creating Logical Volumes on top of an unlocked LUKS container.
 A kernel subsystem called dm-crypt is used in LUKS to expose encrypted devices as virtual blocks that can be used by LVM.